p-a/kickass-plugin/README.md

 ## Installation
 Either download the zip-file from github [Downloads](https://github.com/p-a/kickass-plugin/downloads) Or clone the project from Github, and build and export in Eclipse.
-The resulting jar goes into the plugins-directory in your Eclipse install.
+The resulting jar goes into the dropins-directory in your Eclipse install.

 ## Usage
 Install plugin (see above).
 Create new Kick Assembler project.